TsLu1s/Atlantic/README.md

 ### 2.1 Encoding Versions

 There are multiple preprocessing functions available to direct use.
-In this package the encoding functions `LabelEncoder` and `OneHotEncoder` are upgraded to an automatic multicolumn application, as are the scalers `Standard`, `MinMax` and `Robust`.
+This package provides upgrated encoding `LabelEncoder` and `OneHotEncoder` functions with an automatic multicolumn application, as are the scalers `Standard`, `MinMax` and `Robust`.

 * Note : `n_distinct` costumizable parameter in `OneHotEncoder` function constitutes the max limiter of distinct elements in columns, this meaning, columns with higher distinct values then 'n_distinct' will not be encoded.